rook/rook/Documentation/edgefs-cluster-crd.md

   - `3`: Most durable and reliable option at the cost of significant performance impact.
 - `maxSizeGB`: For `rtlfs`, defines maximum allowed size to use per directory in gigabytes.
 For `rtkvs` this is the maximum space the disk's metadata table can occupy.
 - `zone`: Enables the node's failure domain number.
 Default value is 0 (no zoning).
 Zoning number is a logical failure domain tagging mechanism and if enabled then it has to be set for all the nodes in the cluster.
 See also, the `failureDomain`
+- `noIP4Frag`: When set to `true` it prevents sending fragmented UDP traffic. **IMPORTANT**: maximum data chunk size will be redused significantly.
+- `sysMaxChunkSize`: Set maximum allowed data chunk size expressed in bytes.
+Must be a power of two value.
+Default is 1M.
+- `payloadS3URL`: When set, it activates payload data chunk forwarding to an external S3 server.
+The value is an URL of the S3 bucket the payload chunks will be put to.
+Example: http://s3.aws-region.amazonaws.com/bucket.
+Only applicable for RTRD (raw disk) engine.
+Disabled by default.
+- `payloadS3Region`: S3 server region.
+Default is `us-east-1`.
+Only applicable when the `payloadS3URL` is set.
+- `payloadS3MinKb`: a minimal payload chunk size to trigger the forwarding to the S3 bucket.
+Data chunks smaller than this value will be stored locally.
+Only applicable when the `payloadS3URL` is set.
+- `payloadS3CapacityGB`: capacity of the external S3 bucket expressed in GB.
+This is an artificial value used to report accurate usage summary and to limit storage size.
+Only applicable when the `payloadS3URL` is set.
+- `payloadS3Secret`: name of a Kubernetes secret to be used as an external S3 bucket credential.
+The secret needs to be pre-creted before deployment of the EdgeFS cluster and resides in the same namespace as the cluster.
+Secret's key neeed to be set to `cred` and value format is as follow: `<aws_key>,<aws_secret>`.
+See an example in the s3PayloadSecret.yaml

 ### Placement Configuration Settings